fact-sealevel/extremesealevel2-AFs/README.md

 ## Example

-Below is an example of how to setup and run this module as a standalone application in a Docker container:
+Below is an example of how to setup and run this module as a standalone application in a Docker container.

+> [!WARNING]
+> This will download ~ 48 GB to your machine.

 First, download required input data and place it in a `data/input` sub-directory of the project root:
 ```